-Partial Discharge Test
+Partial Discharge (PD)

-In recent decades PD was mainly a concern for operators of high-voltage rotating equipment.
-But, with the introduction of inverter drives used to power electric motors instead of 50/60Hz sinusoidal systems, Partial Discharge started to be observed in low voltage motors as well.
+In recent decades, PD was mainly a concern for operators of high-voltage rotating equipment.
+But when inverter drives were introduced to power electric motors instead of 50/60Hz sinusoidal systems, PD started to be observed in low voltage motors as well.

 When using inverter drives, good system design is an important aspect of ensuring long motor life.
 However, many cases arise when there are limitations, historical or otherwise, to the system design and re-design options available.

 PD Testing for Early Diagnosis